paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-109a-sexual-abuse.md

   (A) detention by a Federal officer or employee, or under the direction of a Federal officer or employee, following arrest for an offense; following surrender in lieu of arrest for an offense; following a charge or conviction of an offense, or an allegation or finding of juvenile delinquency; following commitment as a material witness; following civil commitment in lieu of criminal proceedings or pending resumption of criminal proceedings that are being held in abeyance, or pending extradition, deportation, or exclusion; or

   (B) custody by a Federal officer or employee, or under the direction of a Federal officer or employee, for purposes incident to any detention described in subparagraph (A) of this paragraph, including transportation, medical diagnosis or treatment, court appearance, work, and recreation;
-  but does not include supervision or other control (other than custody during specified hours or days) after release on bail, probation, or parole, or after release following a finding of juvenile delinquency; and
+  but does not include supervision or other control (other than custody during specified hours or days) after release on bail, probation, or parole, or after release following a finding of juvenile delinquency;

-(6) the term “State” means a State of the United States, the District of Columbia, and any commonwealth, possession, or territory of the United States.
+(6) the term “State” means a State of the United States, the District of Columbia, and any commonwealth, possession, or territory of the United States; and

+(7) the term “Federal law enforcement officer” has the meaning given the term in section 115.

 ### Statutory Notes